RikkuX491/EAST-SE-100223-Phase-4/README.md

 export FLASK_RUN_PORT=7777
 ```

+7. You can either enter `python app.py` or `flask run` in the terminal to run your Flask app.

-7. Open a new terminal and enter the command `npm install --prefix client` to install the dependencies for your React app.
+8. Open a new terminal and enter the command `npm install --prefix client` to install the dependencies for your React app.

-8. Enter the command `npm start --prefix client` to start the React app.
+9. Enter the command `npm start --prefix client` to start the React app.